-Wondering why we have this in our list of things to do in Darjeeling?
-Well, getting a Tattoo in Darjeeling is a experience unlike another.
+Wondering why we have this on our list of things to do in Darjeeling?
+Well, getting a Tattoo in Darjeeling is an experience unlike another.
 Unlike other places in India, the body art here is crafted uniquely.
-A hippie essence coupled with Buddhism imagery being a significant part, the creation is in fact inimitable.
+With a hippie essence coupled with Buddhism imagery being a significant part, the creation is in fact inimitable.
 Get yourself inked with some inspirational quotes or some inspiring image of Lord Buddha meditating.

 Gateway to the North Eastern Himalayas

 The secret pleasures of the North Eastern Himalayas, in fact, are only explored with a leisurely holiday in Darjeeling.
 The hill station can be put up as a base while you plan out tours to the breathtaking northeastern states.
 Sikkim, Arunachal Pradesh, Nagaland, Manipur, Mizoram, Meghalaya, and Tripura have many unexplored treasures.
 Set your base at Darjeeling and go exploring.
 In other words, the mountain shall ensnare your hearts.
 Go wander lusting in the mountains!

 Darjeeling is an amazing tourist destination where you can visit with your loved ones and partake in outdoor activities.
 Now, you have a list of popular activities in Darjeeling that can make your trip memorable.
 Plan a trip to Darjeeling with your family, spouse, and kids to enjoy the time of your life.
 You can book a Darjeeling tour package with us, which is customizable and modify it according to your requirements.
 Contact our travel experts for more information and to book a tour with us!

 Darjeeling Tour Packages